 ## [47] "Ttetra"

 You can see that species are in columns 18 to 47 and geographical coordinates are in columns 10 and 11.
 You can use either the names or the index numbers of these columns in the multTSA and distPres functions below.
-Mind that the coordinates must be specified to the function in the correct order, i.e. x, y or Longitude, Latitude!
+Mind that the coordinates must be specified to the function in the order x, y, i.e. Longitude, Latitude!

 First, try a multiple trend surface analysis (TSA) for all species using a 3rd-degree polynomial with stepwise selection of terms: